HTML Guide

 You can read the cells in the table using the standard reading keystrokes.
 In this case, the table reads as if each cell begins a new line, and the cells are read in order, row by row.

-There are also specific keystrokes for reading tables, which are given in the following two tables.
+There are also specific keystrokes for reading and moving around tables, which are given in the following sections.

 Description Keystroke